 - 1) Draw first line in the tie-up. - 2) Choose Utilities/Tie-up Special.
 In the dialog, select Make Twill from shaft 1.

-For special twills (typically using a pointed threading), you can fill both the first horizontal
+For special twills (typically using a pointed threading), you can fill both the first horizontal line and the first vertical line.
+Then select "Make Twill from shaft 1 and treadle 1".

 How to create an Advancing Threading